Employment and employee benefits in Hong Kong: overview

 A payment in lieu of notice.
-This is payable to the employee if the employment relationship is terminated by employer "buying out" the whole or part of the notice period.
-(If the employee elects to "buy out" the notice period, such payment must be made to the employer, failing which it can be deducted from the employee's final pay.)
+This is payable to the employee if the employment relationship is terminated by the employer "buying out" the whole or part of the notice period.
+(If the employee elects to "buy out" the notice period, the payment must be made to the employer, failing which it can be deducted from the employee's final pay.)

 A payment for any untaken annual leave.
 Under the EO, an employee is entitled to a payment in lieu of any untaken annual leave accrued in respect of each completed leave year.
-Provided he/she has worked more than three months of the current leave year and has not been dismissed summarily, he/she will also be entitled to a payment in lieu of his/her (pro-rated) untaken entitlement for the current leave year.
+Provided that he/she has worked more than three months of the current leave year and has not been dismissed summarily, he/she will also be entitled to a payment in lieu of his/her (pro-rated) untaken entitlement for the current leave year.

 Any accrued end-of-year payment.
-If the employee's contract of employment provides for an annual bonus or payment (which is not payable only at the employer's discretion), the employee is entitled to a proportion of that bonus/payment on termination of employment, provided the employee has worked more than three months of the year to which the bonus relates, has not resigned and has not been dismissed summarily.
+If the employee's contract of employment provides for an annual bonus or payment (which is not payable only at the employer's discretion), the employee is entitled to a proportion of that bonus/payment on termination of employment, provided that the employee has worked more than three months of the year to which the bonus relates, has not resigned and has not been dismissed summarily.
 The employee is also entitled to be paid a bonus that has accrued in respect of the previous bonus year, but which remained unpaid at the date of dismissal (regardless of the reason for dismissal).

 A long service payment.
 This is payable to an employee who is dismissed after having been employed continuously for at least five years, resigns after having reached 65 years of age or having been certified by a medical practitioner as having become permanently unfit for the role for which he/she was employed.
 The formula for calculating a long service payment is the same as that for calculating a severance payment, and the same rights of set-off apply.
 No long service payment is payable if the employee is entitled to a severance payment, unreasonably refuses a re-employment offer in certain cases, or is dismissed summarily.